Yosemite National Park In February: Firefall and Snow Hiking Adventure

-But let’s start from the beginning:
+But let me start from the beginning:

 We continued until we reached an overlook over Vernal falls.
 No one was there besides us and a steller's jay that seemed to be curious about the only visitors in his habitat.